cmusphinx/cmusphinx.github.io/wiki/codingstyle.md

 sometimes 4 spaces.
 4 spaces.
 Nobody seems to be able to agree on what the proper tab width is, disk space is cheap, and compression works.
 So please set your editor to use spaces and not tabs for indentation.
-In Emacs, you can accomplish this with ''M-x set-variable indent-tabs-mode nil'', or by adding this to your .emacs file:
+In Emacs, you can accomplish this with `M-x set-variable indent-tabs-mode nil`, or by adding this to your .emacs file: